Suicide Risk and Prevention for Kentucky Nurses

 Clinical Interview

-There are three effective approaches to asking about suicide:
+Following are three effective approaches to asking about suicide.

 - Use a normalizing tone.
 About 60% of people who died by suicide denied suicidal ideation when asked by a healthcare provider, indicating the presence of psychological and interpersonal barriers to disclosure.
 It is helpful to use a statement that normalizes suicide ideation, such as: “I asked you this question because almost all people at one time or another have thoughts about suicide.”